 Our research focuses on new discoveries in basic science, but reflecting its importance, our patent on a gene controlling flowering time was sold to the agricultural biotechnology company DuPont Pioneer and more recently our collaboration with Claire Halpin (Dundee) and Wout Boerjan (Ghent) led to the discovery and patenting of a previously undiscovered enzyme in the lignin biosynthesis pathway that has potentially important implications for biofuel development.

-I am a core member of the BBSRC’s Research Committee B (Plants, Microbes, Food and Sustainability).
-I am a member of the BBSRC Bioinformatics and Biological Resources Fund Assessment Panel (2014) and a research assessor for The Carnegie Trust.
+Core member of the BBSRC’s Research Committee B (Plants, Microbes, Food and Sustainability) and a previous member of the BBSRC Bioinformatics and Biological Resources Fund Assessment Panel (2014).